HakerFromRussia-XD/2_Android_bluetooth_master_stradivary/README.md

 <img src="Logotype primary.png" width="60%" height="60%" />

-This is an Android library that simplifies the process of bluetooth communication with artificial limbs.
+This is an Android application that simplifies the process of bluetooth communication with artificial limbs.